haud-ba/XTS_TRANSPORT_LAYER/README.md

 	- within station limits backward movement by use of negative nest offset or use of ST_MOVER_CTRL.
 	- IF move backwards you have to make sure that there is room for it
-	  - distance between PosWait and PosStop
+	  - check distance between PosWait and PosStop

 	- station location is defined by:
 		 - PosWait